hawkeyedesi/learningblog/_posts/2020-02-12-unsupervised_domain_adaptation.md

 Idea is to do a cross domain segmentation using ct and mris.
 The network is posed as a domain adapatation problem with a adverserarial part.
 Idea here is to reduce the variances in the feature space between the source and the target dataset since the final task is the same, i.e. whole heart segemntation.
 This is acheived by having a seperate module trained for the target feature generator part (they call it DAM (domain adapatation module)) alond with a domain critic module (DCM) which uses the wasserstein distance to quanitfy the feature space differences between the MRI and the CT.

 only feature space alignment with a few layers. only works on the same modality of the body parts does not or will not probabaly work if the source and the target datasets are acquired differently.

-[Kamnitsas et al., 2017].

-# Datasets:
-Multimodality Whole Heart Segmentation Benchmark needs to be done as well.